villrv/ppae/README.md

 ## Current problem

 ## TODO list
+- See if tensorboard is working
+- Pick out outliers from the data
-- Think about adding energy to the simulation
+- Add energy to the AE structure
-    - Need some pointers of "fake" events
+- Think about whether we need "fake" events for our simulation
 - Think about potentialy other types of smoothness penalties